 Economic situation Most of the population works in agriculture

-Mali faces diverse environmental challenges which directly impact the economy.
+Mali faces a range of environmental challenges which directly impact the economy.
 They include deforestation, soil erosion, falling groundwater levels, progressive silting up of the Niger River and an increase in extreme weather events.
-The government is doing little as yet to promote sustainable consumption and production patterns.

 The latest United Nations Human Development Index (HDI) ranks Mali 184th out of 189 countries.